 Registering the IP address of the machine harvesting content.

-Harvesting of content for TDM without permission or without using the endpoint or protocol supplied by the report provider MUST be treated as robot or crawler traffic and MUST be excluded from all COUNTER reports.
+Harvesting of content for TDM without permission or without using the endpoint or protocol supplied by the content provider MUST be treated as robot or crawler traffic and MUST be excluded from all COUNTER reports.